What to expect

 Landowners and occupiers must seek our approval before carrying out any work to the surface of a right of way (except when ploughing an agricultural field – see our page on vegetation).
 When repairing wear and tear, we can sometimes assist landowners with a small financial contribution or a supply of suitable materials (when available).

 Tarmac on private drives is particularly a concern where the route is also a public bridleway as it can be very slippery for horses.
-Additional information can be found in the technical advice note.

 If a landowner wishes to change the surface type of a way which is also a footpath or bridleway (eg from gravel to tarmac) they may need Planning Consent from the borough or district council in addition to consent from us.